What is Kōwhiti Whakapae and why was it developed?

 To address perceptions that the progressions were too linear with potential for misuse, changes were made to strengthen the focus on kaiako practice in supporting children’s growing capabilities.
 This included introducing ‘respond’ practices, and presenting content online in a stepped process to guide kaiako through the essentials of Kōwhiti Whakapae.

-Developing the oral language & literacy and maths learning areas
+Developing the oral language & literacy and maths areas of learning

-Continuing from the earlier work, the oral language & literacy, and maths content follows the same framing as the social & emotional learning area.
+Continuing from the earlier work, the oral language & literacy, and maths content follows the same framing as the social & emotional area of learning.
 Work is informed by sector feedback and trialing with the sector.

 Ngā mihi maioha | acknowledgements